sheehui/tp/docs/DeveloperGuide.md

 State: Home Window

 **MSS**
-1. User chooses to find a client within DonnaFin using the right syntax.
+1. User chooses to find a client within DonnaFin.
 2. DonnaFin displays the clients that match the input keyword.

    Use case ends.

 **Extensions**
 * 1a.
-The user types the command using the wrong syntax.
+User’s input does not conform with the specified format.
   * 1a1.
 DonnaFin shows an error message.\
          Use Case resumes at step 1.
 * 1b.
 The keyword does not match any client.